ysyk2021/leading-with-creativity-unlocking-innovative-solutions-for-complex-challenges/src/chapter-5-4.md

-# Building a Culture of Continuous Improvement and Learning

 Fostering innovation and creativity is critical for unlocking innovative solutions to complex challenges.
 Effective creative leaders must be able to build a culture of continuous improvement and learning, and prioritize experimentation and iteration in all aspects of their work.
 In this chapter, we'll explore techniques for fostering innovation and creativity.